ergoplatform/ergodocs/docs/dev/protocol/eutxo/accountveutxo.md

 tags:
   - UTXO
 ---
+---

-# Account vs UTXO
+# UTXO vs Account: Understanding Ergo's Transaction Model

-Like Bitcoin, Ergo uses the ‘UTXO’ (unspent transaction outputs) model rather than the Account model used by platforms like Ethereum.
-We have made this choice for several reasons, but first, it’s worth explaining how the UTXO or [Box](box.md) model works.
+Ergo, like Bitcoin, utilizes the Unspent Transaction Outputs (UTXO) model instead of the Account model used in platforms like Ethereum.
+This documentation aims to explain the UTXO model, also known as the Box model, and highlight the advantages it brings.

-Most people think that the balance of an account is a simple number that is updated when you send or receive funds.
-This is the obvious way to approach the problem; it is how money works in the real world.
-Your bank account has an increased or decreased balance when different transfers are made in and out.
-The ‘Account’ model operates: transactions to and from the Account alter your balance on the blockchain.
+## Account Balance and UTXO

+In the Account model, a balance is a simple numerical value that increases or decreases with transactions.
+This is similar to real-world transactions where your bank balance changes when money is added or deducted.
+Transactions to and from an account directly affect the blockchain balance.

-The UTXO model, pioneered by Bitcoin, is quite different.
-This is a bit like a person holding a series of lumps of bread dough, and their balance is the sum of these lumps or UTXOs.
-Lumps can be divided or combined before they are sent to a new address, but you always know where they came from.
-For example:
+The UTXO model, introduced by Bitcoin, takes a different approach.
+It considers an individual's balance as a collection of unspent outputs, comparable to having multiple portions of bread dough.
+The total balance is the sum of these portions, or UTXOs.
+These UTXOs can be split or merged before being transferred to another address.
+Let's illustrate this with an example:

-Alice has 100g of bread dough (100 ERG).
-She breaks off a lump of 75g and gives it to Bob, keeping 25g of ‘change’ for herself.
+1. Alice has 100 units (100 ERG).
+She sends 75 units to Bob and keeps 25 units for herself.
-Charlie has 250g of dough, breaks off 150g and gives it to Bob, keeping 100g of change for himself.
+2. Charlie has 250 units.
+He transfers 150 units to Bob and retains 100 units.
-Bob breaks 20g of dough off the 150g lump he received from Charlie and combines the resulting 130g with the 75g he received from Alice.
-He gives the total of 205g to Dave, keeping the 20g change for himself.
+3. Bob splits 20 units from the 150 units received from Charlie and merges them with the 75 units received from Alice.
+He then sends a total of 205 units to Dave, keeping 20 units for himself.

-Dave now has 205g of bread dough, which used to belong to Charlie.
-Before Charlie owned it, 75g used to belong to Alice, while 130g belonged to Bob.

-In the UTXO model, ‘lumps’ of coins can be combined and divided, but they aren’t mixed, unlike bread dough.
-You can follow the funds' history back to the Coinbase transaction in which those coins were first mined.
-That’s very different from the Account model, where the balance of each Account is changed.
-(You can check the blockchain to make sure the Account says what it should, but that’s not intrinsically necessary like it is with the UTXO approach.)

-### Why UTXO?
+Dave now owns 205 units previously owned by Charlie, Alice, and Bob.
+In the UTXO model, these units can be split and merged, but they maintain their original identity, unlike bread dough.
+The transaction history of these units can be traced back to when they were initially created.

+### Advantages of UTXO

-The UXTO model has several implications.
-For a start, each object is immutable – lumps of coins cannot be ‘edited’ like an Account balance is edited when a transaction is made.
-The balance is calculated from the transaction history when those coins first came into existence.
+The UTXO model offers several benefits.
+Firstly, each UTXO is immutable, meaning it cannot be modified during a transaction like an account balance can be.
+The balance is determined by the transaction history since its creation.

-That makes security much simpler because either a UTXO exists in the form you expect or it does not exist.
-With the account model, you need to carefully check that the Account you’re dealing with is in the state it should be (and developers typically don’t do that correctly).
-This also makes UTXOs more friendly for off-chain protocols, like sidechains and the Lightning Network.
+This immutability provides a layer of simplicity and enhances security.
+A UTXO either exists in its expected form or it doesn't.
+In the Account model, verifying that an account is in the expected state can be challenging for developers and often leads to mistakes.
+The UTXO model also provides better support for off-chain protocols like sidechains and the Lightning Network.

-Accounts make storing the ‘state’ easier, but easy doesn’t always mean better.
-With Ergo’s extended UTXO model, state transitions are more explicit and cleaner – there are no unwanted surprises.
-It might be a bit more burdensome to deal with, but it’s a lot better and more straightforward security.
+While Account models simplify state storage, simplicity doesn't always equate to effectiveness.
+Ergo's extended UTXO model makes state transitions clearer and more explicit, reducing the chances of unexpected outcomes.
+Although it may require more effort to handle, it ultimately offers superior and straightforward security.